Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Methodology

-Figure \ref{fig:bosSetUp} depicts the schematic of camera arrangement for tomographic BOS measurement of the buoyant plume.
-Eight IMPERX B2320M cameras (2352 x 1768 px) with 85 mm lenses, each facing a background pattern are placed on a circle around the buoyant plume in such a way that the line-of-sight of the camera and background passes through the center of the measurement volume.
-The radius of the circle and angular spacing being 660 mm and $22.5^{\circ}$, respectively.
+Figure \ref{fig:bosSetUp} depicts the schematic of the camera arrangement for tomographic BOS measurements of the buoyant plume.
+Eight IMPERX GEV-B2320M-TC000 cameras (2352 x 1768 px) with 85 mm lenses, each facing a background pattern, are placed on a circle around the buoyant plume in such a way that the line-of-sight of the camera and background passes through the centre of the measurement volume.
+The radius of the circle and angular spacing are 600 mm and $22.5^{\circ}$, respectively.
+The details of the camera alignment procedure are presented in Appendix \ref{append:camAlignErrors}.
+The camera Field Of View (FOV) and the tomographic reconstruction square size calculations are discussed in Appendix \ref{appC:errorEstimation}, which also details the important aspects of the camera setup that affect BOS imaging accuracy, such as the centre of confusion, exposure time, and lens distortions.